Skip to content

 • version: Workflow schema version

-• name: Identifier for the workflow
+• name: Identifier for the workflow.
+Must be unique per entity model.

 • desc: Detailed description of the workflow